 These little hand pies have a flaky crust with a sweet coconut filling.
-Coconut Turnovers are so divine as a midday snack or evening dessert.
+Coconut Pastries are so divine as a midday snack or evening dessert.

 Do you like coconut?
-Well, do I have a sweet little turnover for you!
+Well, do I have some sweet little pastries for you!

 I just happen to be nutty for coconut, and it's a key ingredient in several of my favorite sweet treats.
 Favorite candy bar?
 Almond Joy.
 Favorite macaroon?
 These Peanut Butter Macaroons with Chocolate Bottoms.